Awards Terms & Conditions

 (a) a trophy;

-4.3 Awards ceremonies in London and New York will take place to celebrate the winners.
-All shortlistees will be invited and may invite a stand-in if they are unable to attend themselves.
+4.3 A lead ceremony in London and a secondary event/exhibition in New York will take place to celebrate the winners.
+All shortlistees will be offered a pair of free tickets to the London ceremony and may invite a stand-in if they are unable to attend themselves.
 The event date will be published on the Information Is Beautiful Awards website and the winners will be announced after the ceremony via the website.

 4.4 The Organiser reserves the right to substitute prizes of equal or greater value at any time.